Minimum Essential Coverage Plans: Preventive Care Coverage for All Employees

 - CMS version – States that an employer must provide a health plan offering at least 60% actuarial value and offer all 10 essential health benefits

-- IRS version – Allows employers who offer plans of lesser value than the CMS version (Qualified Health Plan) to meet the requirements of the CMS version when an employer obtains acceptance from the employees on the lesser plan and that plan is sponsored by the employer.
+- IRS version – Allows employers who offer plans of lesser value than the CMS version (Minimum Value Plan) to meet the requirements of the CMS version when an employer obtains acceptance from the employees on the lesser plan and that plan is sponsored by the employer.
 The IRS deems the employee and the employer to have met the requirement of ‘Minimum Essential Coverage’

 Aliera’s minimum essential coverage offers full preventive care plus healthcare benefits